slingn/features/README.md

 <small><i>NOTE: your feature toggle AppSetting key should be prefixed with Feature.</i></small>

 <code>
-Features.InitializeFromAppSettings();
+Feature.InitializeFromAppSettings();
 </code>

 When you want to check the status of a feature toggle initalized from an AppSetting you would do it just as you would any other feature toggle:

 <code>
-var shouldDisplayHomePageToGoldUsers = Features.IsEnabled("DisplayHomePageToGoldUsers");
+var shouldDisplayHomePageToGoldUsers = Feature.IsEnabled("DisplayHomePageToGoldUsers");
 </code>